 It is important to note that you only have 15 days following your arrest to arrange a hearing, so acting quickly and securing legal representation to advocate for you is essential if you wish to request a hearing.

-For a free legal consultation with a Intoxication Assault Lawyer serving Arlington, call (214) 696-9253
+For a free legal consultation with a Intoxication Assault Lawyer in Arlington, call (214) 696-9253

 Building a Strong Defense to Counter the Charges